-AP explains: Can Trump deny federal funds to a city?
+AP Explains: Can Trump deny funds to sanctuary cities?

 Through a recent executive order and, on Sunday in an interview with Fox’s Bill O’Reilly, Trump threatened to “defund” so-called sanctuary cities by taking away their federal grants.
 Those are cities and other municipalities that, generally speaking, shelter immigrants in the country illegally by refusing to help the federal government enforce immigration laws.

-Among the sanctuary cities are Seattle, New York, Chicago and Los Angeles, as well as smaller jurisdictions like Takoma Park, Maryland, Cambridge, Massachusetts, and Chapel Hill, North Carolina.
+Among the sanctuary cities are New York, Chicago and Los Angeles, as well as smaller jurisdictions like Takoma Park, Maryland, Cambridge, Massachusetts, and Chapel Hill, North Carolina.

 “I don’t want to defund anybody.
 I want to give them the money they need to properly operate as a city or a state,” Trump told O’Reilly.
 “If they’re going to have sanctuary cities, we may have to do that.
 Certainly that would be a weapon.”